 The OpenScape Voice solution includes applications that make use of 3PCC procedures to generate and manipulate calls.
 These 3PCC generated calls may be calls routed via a SIP Service Provider.
 In order to support 3PCC, the SIP Service Provider must support the procedures described in RFC3725 [40].
-In particular, the Service Provider must be able to support at least Flow I of RFC 3725 (in fact, accept a SIP INVITE request that does not include an SDP offer and be able to support the SIP 200 OK and ACK messages).
+In particular, the Service Provider must be able to support at least Flow I of RFC 3725 (in fact, accept a SIP INVITE request that does not include an SDP offer and be able to support the SDP offer/answer exchange via the SIP 200 OK and ACK messages).